vishalyadav9600/shramik/README.md

 - Beautiful and Modern design using Material UI

-- Uses Token based system, so only registered users can order for meals.
+- Uses Token based system, so only registered users can assign executive for particular work.

 - State management with Redux, Redux thunk and Redux persist.